-If you’re moving from Kenya to South Africa, you’ll be pleased to know that the major cities of Johannesburg, Pretoria, Cape Town, and Durban are very cosmopolitan.
+If you’re moving from Kenya to South Africa, you’ll be pleased to know that the major cities of Johannesburg, Pretoria, Cape Town, and Durban are highly developed.
 There’s also a considerable population of Kenyans in these cities, so you’ll feel quite at home.

 Immigrants, temporary residents, returning South African residents, and diplomats can import household and personal effects into South Africa.

 If you’re a returning resident, you must have been out of South Africa for an unbroken period of at least six months.
-Only then can you become automatically entitled to duty-free importation of household goods you purchased while outside the country.
+Only then are you entitled to duty-free importation of household goods you purchased while outside the country.

-Other conditions that exist for duty-free importation by returning residents include:
+Other conditions for duty-free importation by returning residents include:

 - Goods cannot be sold within six months from the date of entry

-- Household goods and personal effects must be imported for their own use
+- Household goods and personal effects must be imported for personal use

 - The allowance to import personal items extends to family members

-2. Non-Diplomatic Foreigners Need Work Permits, Among Other Documents
+3. Non-Diplomatic Foreigners Need Work Permits and Other Documents

-You must apply for the appropriate temporary work or residence permit at the South African diplomatic representative in your country of origin.
-If there isn’t one there, then you should apply through one in a neighbouring country.
+You must apply for the appropriate temporary work or residence permit at the South African embassy in Kenya or your country of origin.
+If there isn’t one there, then you should apply through one in a neighboring country.

-When you do secure a temporary work permit, be aware that temporary residents are required to have owned their goods and personal effects for at least a year before importing them.
+After securing a temporary work permit, note that as a temporary resident, you will be required to have owned your goods and personal effects for at least a year before importing them.

 Other than a valid work or residence permit, immigrants, returning residents, and temporary residents must provide: